dzarista/fboss/arista/util/pm-configs/GeneratePmConfigs/README.md

 initialization of `I2cAdapterConfig` classes from the user.
 The user must simply specify the following:
     - `numAdapters`: How many adapters to create
     - `adapterBaseName`: There are two different options here.
-    1. If we're defining adapters for a PM unit with a single FPGA, (e.g. Viper SMB), the base name will contain one format specifier for the master index as so:
+    1. If we're defining adapters for a PM unit with a single FPGA, (e.g. `Viper` SMB unit), the base name will contain one format specifier for the master index as so:
     `SMB_I2C_MASTER{}`.
-    2. If we have multiple FPGAs within a single PM unit (e.g. Whistler SMB), we need to include two format specifiers for the FPGA index as well as the master index, respectively: `SMB_FPGA{}_I2C_MASTER{}`.
+    2. If we have multiple FPGAs within a single PM unit (e.g. `Whistler` SMB unit), we need to include two format specifiers for the FPGA index as well as the master index, respectively: `SMB_FPGA{}_I2C_MASTER{}`.
     - `baseCsrOffset`: Base offset of the first adapter.
 Subsequent adapters are created with 0x80 spacing.
 - `addXcvrCtrlConfigs`: This method adds corresponding transceiver configs to the FPGA.
 Since there can be potentially hundreds of transceiver configs needed for one platform, the process of defining these is highly automated.
 The user needs to specify the following:
     - `numConfigs`: How many configs to create
     - `basePortNumber`: Port number from which to start numbering configs